-Jay Vance is one of the most interesting people I’ve met.
-Growing up as a punk rock kid, Jay played in notable bands like Skankin Pickle and The Blue Meanies but became tired of human bandmates and their bullshit, so he built his own band from scrap metal.
-However, the
+Jay Vance (better known as Jbot) is one of the most interesting people I’ve met.
+Growing up as a punk rock kid, Jbot played in notable bands like Skankin Pickle and The Blue Meanies but became tired of human bandmates and their bullshit.
+So, he built his own band from

 Test still goes on testing new ways of exploring extreme music.
 On their new album called ‘Jogo Humano’ (Human Game, in a free translation) the experimental grind duo grouped 54 songs that works in no particular order.
 Each one of them is titled with a word.
 You can combine them to compose a sentence that in the end could be the name of a song.
 Better: it’s a music made with the song pieces Test gave to you!